5 Stretches for Hip and Knee Pain

 Hip fractures are incredibly common, affecting more than 300,000 Americans over 65.
 This injury can cause severe acute pain and result in other complications as well.
 As your bones weaken, your hip bone can become more susceptible and likely to break if you suffer from a fall or injury.
 Hip fractures occur in the top of the femur, and most fractures must be treated with hip surgery.

-There are some factors that contribute to your susceptibility for a fall.
+There are some factors that contribute to your susceptibility to a fall.
 If you are underweight, there is likely less bone structure surrounding your hips, which increases your chances of fracture from a fall.
 In addition, if you suffer from osteoporosis, or have a family history of this disease, you also may be more susceptible to hip fractures.
 Excessive drinking, smoking, and vitamin D or calcium deficiencies can also contribute to your hip fracture risk.

 Stretches To Try